-- Maintain the rate of noncompliant x-ray registrants at 10% or less for minor regulatory violations and 5% for major health and safety violations. - Maintain the rate of noncompliant radioactive material licensees at 50% or less for minor regulatory violations and 5% for major health and safety violations. - Analyze 950 occupied areas for radon levels above Environmental Protection Agency standards in 25 schools and 25 government buildings. - Inspect 100% of the mammographic x-ray units for compliance with the federal Mammography Quality Standards Act of 1992 in accordance with FDA/MSDH contract. - Collect and analyze approximately 975 environmental samples for radioactivity around Grand Gulf Nuclear Station. - Collect and analyze 100% of required samples to monitor for radioactivity at the Salmon Test Site in accordance with Department of Energy requirements (approximately 200 samples). - Analyze approximately 500 public drinking water samples for compliance with EPA safe drinking water standards for radioactivity. - Initiate investigation on 100% of complaints and allegations of misuse of ionizing radiation within five days of receipt.
+- Maintain the rate of noncompliant x-ray registrants at 10% or less for minor regulatory violations and 5% for major health and safety violations. - Maintain the rate of noncompliant radioactive material licensees at 50% or less for minor regulatory violations and 5% for major health and safety violations. - Inspect 100% of the mammographic x-ray units for compliance with the federal Mammography Quality Standards Act of 1992 in accordance with FDA/MSDH contract. - Collect and analyze approximately 975 environmental samples for radioactivity around Grand Gulf Nuclear Station.

+- Collect and analyze 100% of required samples to monitor for radioactivity at the Salmon Test Site in accordance with Department of Energy requirements (approximately 200 samples). - Initiate investigation on 100% of complaints and allegations of misuse of ionizing radiation within five days of receipt.